Difference Between Stack and Queue in Data Structure

 These operations are crucial to finding the difference between stack and queue.

 Both data structure are useful to store the data objects.
-So it will take almost same size memory to store the same amount of data objects.
+So it will take almost the same size memory to store the same amount of data elements.

 If you go down the further…